 Can I get Portuguese citizenship if I'm in a same-sex marriage with a Portuguese citizen?

 Yes, same-sex couples and LGBT people have the same rights as heterosexual couples.
-In short, you are eligible to provide for Portuguese citizenship if your partner is Portuguese, provided that you first hold legal residency in Portugal for three years.
+You are eligible to provide for Portuguese citizenship if your partner is Portuguese, provided that you first hold legal residency in Portugal for three years.
 Afterward, you can apply for citizenship.

 Is Portugal safe for LGBT people?

-Portugal is regarded as one of the safest countries in the world for LGBT people.
+Portugal is regarded as one of the safest countries in Western Europe and even the world for LGBT people.
 The country ranked fourth in the Spartacus Gay Travel Index 2023.
 Homophobic hate crimes are considered rare in Portugal.